blender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       .. note::

-         A value of 0.0 disables this option (rather then setting it stationary).
+         A value of 0.0 disables this option (rather than setting it stationary).

    .. attribute:: angularVelocityMin